MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)
 - [Microsoft Defender XDR](/defender-xdr)

-The Microsoft Defender for Endpoint service may require the use of proxy configurations to report diagnostic data and communicate data to the service.
+The Microsoft Defender for Endpoint service might require the use of proxy configurations to report diagnostic data and communicate data to the service.
 Prior to the availability of the streamlined connectivity method, other URLs were required and Defender for Endpoint static IP ranges weren't supported.
 For more information on preparing your environment, see [STEP 1: Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).

 This article describes the streamlined device connectivity method and how to onboard new devices to use a simpler deployment and management of Defender for Endpoint cloud connectivity services.
 For more information on migrating previously onboarded devices, see [Migrating devices to streamlined connectivity](migrate-devices-streamlined.md).